-- 2.33 A number of Internal Drainage Boards that are members of the York Consortium of Drainage Boards, together with The Selby Area Internal Drainage Board is responsible for land drainage.
+- 2.38 A number of Internal Drainage Boards that are members of the York Consortium of Drainage Boards, together with The Selby Area Internal Drainage Board is responsible for land drainage.
 A number of watercourses rely on a final pumped discharge into main rivers.
-Pumping Stations are generally at capacity, and cannot accept significant increased flows to them. - 2.34 The Internal Drainage Boards are a regular consultee on policy documents and planning applications, and are committed to early consultation on proposed site allocations and development plans.
-No strategic deficiency in relation to water supply, waste water treatment and land drainage has been highlighted that cannot be accommodated through the planning process.
+Pumping Stations are generally at capacity, and cannot accept significant increased flows to them in peak flow times. - 2.39 The Internal Drainage Boards are a regular consultee on policy documents and planning applications, and are committed to early consultation on proposed site allocations and development plans. - 2.40 There are several area where land drainage flow capacity is contributing to flooding, and vice versa through combined channels and pinch points.
+This is not a drainage issue as such, but can be considered a flooding issue. - 2.41 No strategic deficiency in relation to water supply, waste water treatment and land drainage has been highlighted that cannot be accommodated through the planning process.